dper/kanjioftheday/README.md

 Mastodon
 ========

-First, get [toot]<https://github.com/ihabunek/toot> working with your target account.

 Run `web/mastodon.rb`.
-This posts to the Mastodon account you've configured.
+This posts to the Mastodon account you've already configured in `toot`.
 To do this daily, make a cronjob.

     @daily /usr/bin/ruby /path/to/script/mastodon.sh

+Run that for a few days to make sure it works, and then disable the output.

+    @daily /usr/bin/ruby /path/to/script/random.rb > /dev/null

 Details